pandelig/personal-website-svelte/src/lib/articles/VSCodeDebugWithGCPCE.md

 * Customizing Dev Containers: Explore `devcontainer.json` options to install specific tools, forward ports, set environment variables, and more, all within your containerized development environment.
 * VS Code Tasks: For more complex setups, you can define `tasks.json` in `.vscode` to automate steps like starting / stopping Docker containers, building images, etc.

-Let me know if you would like to see something in a future article!
+Let me know if you would like to see something like that in a future article!

 ## Final Words